Written by Jason Thomas

 Each service address in Texas is identified by a unique identifier called an ESID.
 The electric company can almost always get this information from your address.
 Under certain circumstances, however, they may ask you to provide it.
-If that happens you can get your ESID from a previous bill.
+If that happens, you can get your ESID from a previous bill.

 Same Day Electricity Plans Have Arrived in Houston

-Before the rollout of smart electricity meters, it would take several days to get electricity turned on at a new location.
+Before the rollout of smart electricity meters, it would take several days to get the electricity turned on at a new location.
 The electric provider had to dispatch a technician to the address to manually activate the meter.

 Fortunately, those days are behind us.
-Smart meters have now made it possible for the electric providers to activate the meter without a human on site, usually within 2 hours of the request.
+Smart meters have now made it possible for the electric providers to activate the meter without a human on-site, usually within 2 hours of the request.

-Not only is it easier and faster to get electricity service started, it’s also cheaper.
+Not only is it easier and faster to get electricity service started, but it’s also cheaper.
 Depending on the TDU, it can cost less than $7 to get expedited electricity activation.
-Even if without requesting expedited service, the electricity provider usually activates the meter within one day.
+Even without requesting expedited service, the electricity provider usually activates the meter within one day.
 For Texans, getting the cheapest electricity plan started has never been faster.

 Smart Meter Information:

-For information on the smart meter program in Houston Texas, click here.
+For information on the smart meter program in Houston, Texas, click here.